|Bundesliga 1983-1984 title|

-He started his career with VfB Stuttgart in 2000, before moving to La Liga club Sevilla in 2006. he also played for Celtic and Freiburg.
+Andreas Hinkel started his career with VfB Stuttgart in 2000, before moving to La Liga club Sevilla in 2006.
+He also played for Celtic and Freiburg.
+While with stuttgart, he belonged to a generation known as the "wild ones".
 Hinkel played 21 matches for Germany between 2003 and 2009, and was in their squad for Euro 2004.

 CB/RB: Thomas Berthold (Germany)

 He began his career in 1982 with Eintracht Frankfurt and played for them until 1987.
 From 1987 until 1991 he played in Italy: for Hellas Verona (1987–1989) and AS Roma (1989–1991).
 He then returned to Germany, signing for FC Bayern Munich (1991–1993) and VfB Stuttgart (1993–2000).
 He also played for Adanaspor.
 Between 1985 and 1994, Berthold earned 62 caps, participating in Mexico 1986 and Euro 1988 held in West Germany.
 He was a member of the West German team that won the 1990 World Cup,

 CB: Karl-Heinz Forster (Germany)

 With West Germany, Forster earned 81 caps between 1978 and 1988.
 He won the European Championship in 1980, and came 2nd at the World Cup in both 1982 and 1986.
 He was regarded one of the best defenders in the 1980's.
 He played with VFB Stuttgart and Marseille.
 With Stuttgart, he won a Bundesliga in the 1983–84 season.
 He won two league titles in France.
 His brother Bernd also played for West Germany and VfBStuttgart.